 Advising Interconnector Energy Italia (a consortium of the largest Italian energy intensive companies) and Monita (the SPV owning the Italy-Montenegro merchant interconnector line) in the FDI filing regarding the acquisition of Monita from Terna and creation of security interests over its assets

 Insights and updates

 Nanda is the Head of Corporate, China.
-She has extensive experience in advising clients on doing business in China and cross-border transactions with a China element, and also leads our Shanghai office.
+She has extensive experience in advising clients on doing business in China and cross-border transactions with a China element, and also leads our Shanghai and Beijing offices.